alusiani/rminuit2/README.md

 Minuit2 is a robust numerical algorithm focused on multidimensional minimization for High Energy Physics (HEP) fitting and maximum likelihood estimation.
-Under the assumption that the minimized function is the negative logarithm of a likelihood (mll) of measurements of a Physics model, Minuit2 computes estimates of the optimized parameters' uncertainties and covariance matrix by numerically computing the Hesse matrix of the second derivatives of the mll.
+Under the assumption that the minimized function is the negative logarithm of a likelihood (MLL) of measurements of a Physics model, Minuit2 computes estimates of the optimized parameters' uncertainties and covariance matrix by numerically computing the Hesse matrix of the second derivatives of the MLL.
-Minuit2 can also compute the  optimized parameters' asymmetric uncertainties by scanning the function minimum to find how much a parameter must change to increase the mll by 1/2.
+Minuit2 can also compute the  optimized parameters' asymmetric uncertainties by scanning the function minimum to find how much a parameter must change to increase the MLL by 1/2.

 Minuit2 is a C++ implementation of the Fortran program Minuit, written by Frank James.
 It is integrated with the HEP package